labeling, lightfastness & toxicity

 It is well-known that Old Holland attaches a hand-painted colour strip to its tubes of oil paint and acrylic paint, showing the paint in the tube in question.
 A different solution was chosen for the watercolours.
 The labels of the tubes and cups of watercolour do not show the full tone of the paint, but the undertone (a logical choice following on from the technique of watercolour painting).
 The colours on the labels are screen printed with the watercolour in this undertone, using a screen printing technique developed specially for Old Holland."

-The unparalleled colour strength referred to is assessed by tinting test.
+The claim that so little paint is needed from the tube or cup is an indirect justification of the high price Old Holland charges for their products.
+The unparalleled colour strength referred to can be assessed with a tinting test.
 I have personally inspected the comparative tinting tests of several watercolor paint brands conducted by a USA watercolor paint manufacturer, and while Old Holland watercolor paints are not noticeably weaker than other brands, they are certainly not "unparalleled".

 "Oil paint has a special place at Old Holland.
 It is the first product we manufactured. ...
 In 1985, following extensive research, Old Holland presented a revolutionary range of 168 oil paints, each with the highest degree of lightness [sic]."

 Hmmm ...
 Old Holland makes 168 oil colours ... and 168 watercolors ... it's obvious what has happened.
 They purchased pigments and formulated pigment mixtures to create their inaugural line of oil colors, and when it came time to add watercolors to their brand, they just mixed the oil color pigment formulations with some gum arabic and glycerine unparalleled strength of white pigment and all!